Fabriciokg/A-Metadata-Anchored-Synthetic-Benchmark-for-AI-Assisted-Backend-Selection-in-Quantum-Classical/README.md

 ---

+## Recommended metadata snapshot

+For stronger reproducibility, an experimental release should include a sanitized snapshot of the backend metadata used in the reported results.

+The snapshot should include only the attributes required by the benchmark and should exclude:

+* API keys;
+* account identifiers;
+* service-instance identifiers;
+* private Cloud Resource Names;
+* personal account information;
+* job identifiers that reveal private activity;
+* unnecessary provider-specific account metadata.

+A sanitized snapshot makes it possible to distinguish between:

+1. reproduction of the original reported experiment; and
+2. replication using newly collected live metadata.

+---

-## Security warning
+## Security

-Do not commit:
+Do not commit or publish:

-- `.env`;
+* `.env`;
-- IBM API keys;
+* IBM Cloud API keys;
-- IBM Runtime CRNs if you consider them sensitive;
+* authentication tokens;
+* private IBM Runtime CRNs;
-- local Qiskit account files;
+* local Qiskit account files;
-- cached credential files;
+* cached credential files;
-- private execution logs;
+* private execution logs;
+* account identifiers;
+* service-instance identifiers;
+* unreviewed notebook outputs;
+* screenshots containing credentials or account metadata.

+Before publishing an executed notebook, inspect all outputs for:

+* tokens;
+* CRNs;
+* account identifiers;
+* provider messages;
+* backend-access information;
+* job URLs;
+* local file paths;
+* usernames;
-- personal account metadata.
+* personal metadata.

-The `.gitignore` included in this repository is configured to reduce the risk of accidental credential commits.
+The `.gitignore` file reduces the risk of accidental disclosure, but it does not replace manual review.

-See:
+For additional guidance, see:

 ```text
 docs/SECURITY.md